Close

 Pre-registration

-While direct experience of ClinEdR may be limited, an understanding of research, evidence-based practice and critical appraisal are NMC requirements for all programmes, and the Code, to which all qualified Nurses and Midwives must adhere.
+While direct experience of ClinEdR may be limited, an understanding of research, evidence-based practice and critical appraisal are NMC requirements for all programmes, and the NMC Code, to which all registered Nurses and Midwives must adhere.

 Nursing and midwifery

-Once registered, both nurses and midwives undertake a period of preceptorship whilst being employed as a Staff Nurse.
-Clinical nursing and midwifery roles are fast paced, they offer opportunities for a wide range of experience but they also encourage qualified staff to make decisions to specialise in a specific clinical area.
+Once registered, both nurses and midwives undertake a period of preceptorship to help them to transition into their clinical roles.
+Clinical nursing and midwifery roles are often diverse fast paced, they offer opportunities for a wide range of experience but they also encourage registered nurses and midwives to make decisions to specialise in a specific area s of practice, frequently undertaking additional specialist practice Masters level qualifications e.g District Nursing, Health Visiting or Advanced Nurse Practitoner roles.

-Because of this fast pace, decisions to move to academia or to consider engaging in funded research tend to be made at a slightly later stage in a nurse or midwife’s career.
-Clinical education is integral to the roles of nurses and midwives at all levels; all are required to be supervisors of students, educators of patients and have patient outcomes as their focus.
+Decisions to move to academia or to consider engaging in funded research may be made at a slightly later stage in a nurse or midwife’s career, although increasingly this is changing due to increased opportunities.
+Clinical education is integral to the roles of nurses and midwives at all levels; all are required to be supervisors of students and staff, educators of patients, users of service and their families and improve outcomes as their focus.

 Nurses and midwives are eligible to apply for the NIHR Integrated Clinical Academic (ICA) programme, which offers research training opportunities, and can also apply for a number of other fellowships.